 How do I become a foster parent?

-In order to become a foster parent, you'll need to fill out a foster application and attend a volunteer orientation.
+In order to become a foster parent, you'll need to fill out a foster application and send to the foster supervisor.
+The foster supervisor will review your application and once approved she will send you our foster manuals and a scavenger hunt to fill out.
 The questions on the application help us determine what animals would be best fitted into your home.
 Also, if you have any pets in your home, they must be up to date on all vaccines.
 Most of the animals that go to foster are either ill or not suited for living here at the shelter.
 You'd need an area for the animal to stay and/or quarantine.
 Animals that are ill may need medication while in foster care.

 Do I have to pay, or do I get paid, to be a foster parent?